-Just one of the many beautiful little villages found in Paphos district is Fyti.
-It is located northeast of Paphos district, on the top of a mountainous plateau.
+Fyti is one of the numerous picturesque villages nestled in the Paphos district, located northeast of the area atop a mountainous plateau.

-The village continues to preserve much of its traditional local architecture, with its stone-built houses and the narrow streets.
-In the heart of the village lies the village square, with its taverns; one of them, located within the oldest building of the village, which is around 200 years old and initially it served as a school for boys.
-Additionally, in the square is situated the 19th century church that is dedicated to Saint Demetrios.
-Further and near the square are found the stone-built fountains and an old olive mill.
+Fyti has carefully preserved its traditional local architecture, featuring charming stone-built houses and narrow streets.
+At the heart of the village lies the village square, home to taverns, with one of them situated in the oldest village building, which dates back approximately 200 years and once served as a boys' school.
+Nearby, you will find the 19th-century church dedicated to Saint Demetrios, as well as stone-built fountains and an old olive mill.

-Fyti is widely renowned for the weaves made in the village, known as "Fythkiotika".
-Weaving has a long history in the area, which it flourished during the medieval times.
-The main feature of the local weaves are the colorful geometric designs, in bright colours as red, blue or green, made on natural colored fabric which is either white or beige.
+The village's fame is largely attributed to the exquisite weaves crafted in the area, known as "Fythkiotika."
+Weaving has a rich history in the region, flourishing during medieval times.
+These distinctive weaves showcase colorful geometric designs in bright hues like red, blue, or green, set against natural-colored fabric in white or beige.

-A great variety of the typical weaves are exhibited in the Museum of Weaving and Traditional Art which was built in 1947.
-The museum also houses traditional tools for making clothes and exhibits tools used in other traditional occupations practised in the region, such as agriculture.
-The main attraction of the museum is the traditional weaver or "βούφα" ("voufa") as it called in Cypriot dialect.
+The Museum of Weaving and Traditional Art, established in 1947, exhibits a wide array of these traditional weaves.
+The museum also houses traditional tools used for clothing production and showcases tools employed in other traditional occupations practiced in the region, such as agriculture.
+Among its highlights is the traditional weaver or "βούφα" ("voufa"), as referred to in the Cypriot dialect.

-Being the most famous weaving community of Paphos and with a long past from the medieval era, as a significant spiritual and educational centre, Fyti preserved its charm through the ages.
+As the most renowned weaving community in Paphos, with a history dating back to medieval times as an important spiritual and educational hub, Fyti has retained its timeless charm throughout the ages.